h7b/h7b-dendron-netlify/vault/notes.tutorial.stock-valuation.entreprise-value.md

 To buy a company outright, an acquirer would have to assume the acquired company’s debt, though it would also receive all of the acquired company’s cash.
 - Acquiring the debt increases the cost of buying the company,
-- but acquiring the cash reduces the cost of acquiring the company.
+- but acquiring the cash reduces the cost of acquiring the company

 ![entrerprise-value-vs-equity-value](https://cdn.wallstreetmojo.com/wp-content/uploads/2014/04/Enterprise-Value-Vs-Equity-Value-Diagram.png.webp){max-width: 300px, display: block, margin: 0 auto}